LiveRamp/reslang/docs/manual.md

 Why use Reslang when Swagger is clearly more expressive?
 There are a few reasons:

-- Swagger is very verbose & low-level
+- Reslang is far more concise & preserves the intent of the API creator better
   - Reslang describes APIs in a higher-level, more succinct way, allowing for preservation of intent.
 When working directly with Swagger, it is easy to get stuck on the details, particularly when reviewing and commenting.
 It is common that the Reslang file is one-tenth the size of the Swagger equivalent.
   - Reslang specifies how versioning works.
 Swagger, on the other hand, expresses no opinion on API or resource versioning, or the different classification of resources.
   - Reslang enforces a resource perspective.
 Swagger itself expresses no preference, and API creators can easily default to RPC.
-- Swagger is often *too* expressive
+- Reslang guarantees full conformance with our API spec
   - It is extremely difficult to write Swagger that conforms to the dozens of rules expressed in our API standards RFC.
 This is non-trivial concern, as we are aiming for uniformity.

 ## Features